 Pattern 1742 Long Land Musket for DAZ Studio 3D Model

-The seperate ramrod and bayonet load by default in ready position with the musket, which allows them to be parented with a few clicks to follow the musket about or pose separately as required.
-The textures as provided are lighter than in the prome image - this is quite deliberate, as darkening is easier than lightening, and the user can darken as desired for taste and light.
-The textures respond well to Surfaces adjustment with lots of potential for variation without the need for adding additional textures.
+The separate ramrod and bayonet load by default in ready position with the musket, which allows them to be parented with a few clicks to follow the musket about or pose separately as required.
+The textures as provided are lighter than in the promo image - this is quite deliberate, as darkening is easier than lightening, and the user can darken as desired for taste and light.
+The textures respond well in DAZ Surfaces with lots of potential for variation without adding additional textures.
 The latter is quite possible, however, as the textures are divided by material type.

-The third to last compares the musket assecond to last image compares the default texture loads (top)and what can be achieved with a few clicks in Surfaces without outside influence, starting with a shift on the wood to Specular Glossiness .
-There's lots of possibilities; don't hesitate to play.
+The third to last image compares the musket with default texture loads (top) and what can be achieved with a few clicks in Surfaces without outside influence (bottom), starting with a shift on the wood to Specular Glossiness.
+There are many possibilities.
+Please explore!

 The second to last image shows the same musket with the bayonet fixed and unfixed.

-The last image shows the musket with substituted textures on wood (Rendernode Cathedral Walnut 59), flint (UHD Minerals from Dimension Theory in DAZ), and leather DD PBR Seude Leather Shaders by Digital Delirium in DAZ.
+The last image shows the musket with substituted textures on wood (Rendernode Cathedral Walnut 59), flint (UHD Minerals from Digital Delirium in DAZ), and leather DD PBR Suede Leather Shaders for Iray by Digital Delirium in DAZ.
 These are what I like; you might like something else.

 Props included: